cb-defi-notifs/Layr-Labs-eigenlayer-contracts-16ea7196/docs/docgen/interfaces/IInvestmentManager.md

 function queueWithdrawal(uint256[] strategyIndexes, contract IInvestmentStrategy[] strategies, uint256[] shares, address withdrawer, bool undelegateIfPossible) external returns (bytes32)
 ```

-Called by a staker to queue a withdraw the given amount of `shares` from each of the respective given `strategies`.
+Called by a staker to queue a withdrawal of the given amount of `shares` from each of the respective given `strategies`.

 _Stakers will complete their withdrawal by calling the 'completeQueuedWithdrawal' function.
 User shares are decreased in this function, but the total number of shares in each strategy remains the same.